Full Vehicle Engineering

 Vehicle Dynamics / Multi Body Dynamics

-CSM has extensive experience in Full Vehicle Simulations in Ride and Handling.
+SOLIZE has extensive experience in Full Vehicle Simulations in Ride and Handling.
 Our vehicle dynamics engineers have worked on various suspensions types and successfully achieved the correlation between test results and virtual models.

 Some of the typical activities involved in vehicle dynamics which we have carried out are as follows: